-Likewise, the cost of installation will change, depending on your location.
+Likewise, the cost of installation will change depending on your location.
 Labor rates vary throughout the nation, and the cost of material varies based on distribution and transportation costs to your region.

-You could spend as little as $500 on a DIY install or up to $7,000 for high-grade material such as granite, marble, or quartz.
-Plus, what’s known as the “waterfall” effect, where the countertop material continues down the side of the cabinet or island will add considerable expense but looks amazing.
+You could spend as little as $500 on a DIY install using preformed laminate countertops or up to $10,000 for high-grade material such as granite, marble, or quartz.

-The size of the countertop will directly impact the price, as it determines the amount of material needed.
+All countertops are fabricated and sold by the square foot, while the edging is calculated by the linear foot.
+Therefore, the size of the countertop will directly impact the price, as it determines the amount of material needed.
 Try our square footage calculator to determine the square footage for your project.

 Replacing Old Countertops

 The cost of tearing out old countertops depends on the size and the ease of getting rid of them.
 Other possible cost factors might be moving plumbing or electrical outlets and whether the current cabinets will hold the weight of the new countertops.